Roscoe Lee Browne

 Roscoe Lee Browne (May 2, 1922 – April 11, 2007) was an American actor and director.
+He is perhaps best known for his many guest appearances on TV series from the 1970s and 1980s, as well as movies like The Cowboys (1972) with John Wayne, and The World's Greatest Athlete (1973) with John Amos and Jan-Michael Vincent, but his biggest roles were as narrator in Babe and Garfield: A Tale of Two Kitties, which grossed $400 million combined.

 He resisted playing stereotypically black roles, instead performing in several productions with New York City's Shakespeare Festival Theater, Leland Hayward's satirical NBC series That Was the Week That Was, and a poetry performance tour of the United States in addition to his work in television and film.
-He is perhaps best known for his role as Saunders in Soap (1979–1981).

-In 1976, Browne was nominated for an Emmy Award for Outstanding Single Performance by a Supporting Actor in a Comedy or Drama Series for his work on ABC's Barney Miller.
-In 1986, he won the Emmy Award for Outstanding Guest Performer in a Comedy Series for his work on NBC's The Cosby Show.
-In 1992, he received a Tony Award nomination for Best Featured Actor in a Play for his performance as "Holloway" in August Wilson's Two Trains Running.

-In 1995, he received a Daytime Emmy Award nomination for Outstanding Performer in an Animated Program for his performance as The Kingpin in Spider-Man.

-Browne was inducted into the Black Filmmakers Hall of Fame in 1977 and posthumously inducted into the American Theater Hall of Fame in 2008.

 Early life and education

-Born in Woodbury, New Jersey, Browne was the fourth son of Baptist minister Sylvanus S. Browne and his wife Lovie (née Lovie Lee Usher).
+Born in Woodbury, New Jersey, Browne was the fourth son of Baptist minister Sylvanus S. Browne and his wife, Lovie Lee (Usher).
 He graduated from Woodbury Junior-Senior High School in 1939.
 Browne attended historically black Lincoln University in Pennsylvania.
-While there, he became a member of the Omega Psi Phi fraternity and graduated with a bachelor's degree in 1946.
+He graduated with a bachelor's degree in 1946, his college career being interrupted by his wartime service.

 During World War II, Browne served in Italy with the United States Army's 92nd Infantry Division and organized the Division's track and field team.
 After the war, he undertook postgraduate work under the GI Bill at Middlebury College, Columbia University, and the University of Florence.
 A middle-distance runner, he won two Amateur Athletic Union 1,000-yard national indoor championships.

 He occasionally returned to Lincoln University between 1946–52 to teach English, French, and comparative literature.
 Upon leaving academia, he earned a living for several years selling wine for Schenley Import Corporation.
 In 1956, he left his job with Schenley to become a full-time professional actor.

 In 1950 and 1951 he toured Europe (as a half-miler) with a USA Track and Field team.